Some people exercise for the health benefits. Others to lose fat in areas like their belly. Do planks help you burn belly fat?

 Once you start losing body fat, the reverse of this storing process usually happens.
 The last place you gained fat will most likely be the first place you will lose fat again.

 The main reason this order of fat loss is different in different people is mainly due to genetics.
-Some people easily gain weight on their belly, others easily store fat in their thighs.
+Some people easily gain weight on their bellies.
+Others easily store fat in their thighs.
 There is little you can do to influence this order.

 Are planks good for calorie burning?